Momcozy M5 vs M6 vs M9

 Portability and Discretion

-The good news here is that all three pumps are very compact and lightweight pump.
-The M5 is the lightest out of the three M series at just 230 g per pump, which is roughly 2/3 the size of many other wearable pumps.
+The good news is that all three Momcozy pumps are compact and genuinely wearable.
+The Momcozy M5 is the lightest of the M series at 230 g per pump, making it one of the least bulky wearable pumps available.
+Its smaller size and lighter weight make it especially easy to wear for longer stretches without feeling weighed down.

 Momcozy app interface with M9 pump connected – Three smartphone screens displaying pump control, customization options, and user guides.